MaterSim/PyXtal/doc/index.rst

 ``sudo apt-get install swig``

-For other systems, you must compile the openbabel bindings yourself.
+For other systems, you must compile the openbabel Python bindings yourself.
 There are tutorials for this on the `openbabel website
 <https://openbabel.org/docs/dev/UseTheLibrary/PythonInstall.html>`_, as well as in the `pymatgen documentation
 <http://pymatgen.org/installation.html#openbabel-mac-os-x-tested-on-v2-3-2>`_.